Love and fear.

 As I softened toward myself, I also softened toward my work situation and my colleagues.
 Fear of abandonment was replaced by acknowledging their fears (possibly also of abandonment).
 Coming from love toward myself helped me to move to a place of love for my colleagues, which also opened up my experience to all the possibilities, rather than trying to narrow in on one particular story.
 The narrowness of the cortisol/adrenaline approach was replaced by the creativity of the oxytocin/opiates approach.
 Fear could not exist in the full body immersion experience of love.

 So, while my mind might resist Leunig’s simplistic categorization, I have found no evidence to disprove him.
 My experience of mindfully engaging with love as a remedy for fear has been repeated over and over back in to my history and in to the history of human beings (replacing fear with love was the genesis of Lovingkindness meditation in the Buddhist tradition) and I am certain those players will act out their part over and over into the future.
 My individual experience and practice is the same as hundreds, thousands, even millions of practitioners around the word.
 We have started the quiet revolution.

 If we could all cultivate awareness of our emotions and the courage to get down in the mud with them, our world would be a radically different place.
-I truly believe that mindfulness and self-compassion practice will change the course of human history.
-I challenge you to find any other practice that would have a greater impact on our culture than mindful self-compassion.
+I truly believe that self-compassion practice will change the course of human history.
+I challenge you to find any other practice that would have a greater impact on our culture than self-compassion.
 And I challenge you to find, at the seat of your soul, any more than two motivations, emotions, frameworks or outcomes.

 There are only two feelings that create our collective and individual past and history: Love and Fear.